Florida Venomous Snakes

 Eastern diamond-backed rattlesnake

-This snake species grows to 72 inches (record is 96 inches).
+This snake species grows to 72 inches (the record is 96 inches).
 It is the largest and most dangerous of all the venomous species in Florida.
 It has several rows of large, dark diamonds that have brown centers and light cream borders.
 Its tail ends with a rattle.

 Dusky pygmy rattlesnake

-This rattlesnake grows to only about 24 inches long (record is 31 inches).
+This rattlesnake grows to only about 24 inches long (the record is 31 inches).
 It has dark blotches that are separated by reddish spots.
 It has a tiny rattle that produces a buzzing sound.

 It can grow about 60 inches long but the record is at 74.5 inches.
 It has a pinkish-grey to brown back that contains chevron-like black crossbands.
 It also has a distinct reddish stripe running on its back.